 If your landlord does not serve a notice before the 29 January 2021, the eviction proceedings will be automatically stopped.

-You should still pay your rent or mortgage while you are waiting to be contacted by the court.
+You should still pay your rent while you are waiting to be contacted by the court.
 If you are struggling to pay, see our advice above.
 Make sure you tell your landlord about the affect that coronavirus has had on you and your family.
 Do this in an email or text and keep a copy so that you can show this to the court if asked.

 For more information on eviction if you are a tenant, see our pages on eviction : court action.

 Keeping safe when you are staying at home

 The current advice in Wales is that you should stay at home, work from home if you can and self-isolate if you or anyone in your extended household has symptoms of coronavirus.